The Forbidden History of Heavenly Mother

 By the seventh gate, she was stripped completely naked and bowed low before her sister, Death — her shadow, the dark feminine — just as mortals are stripped of all possessions at death.
 Some renditions of the story have her sitting upon her sister’s throne.
 Ereshkigal then judged her, killed her, and hung her body on a hook like a carcass.
 We ask if she is still alive even in death — still human when reduced to a slab of rotting meat.

-Yet on the third day, she was revived by her father Enki’s servants, who sprinkled upon her the food and water of life.
+After three days and three nights, she was revived by her father Enki’s servants, who sprinkled upon her the food and water of life.
 Upon revival, Inanna emerged from the womb of the world with new power and insight.

 As Carl Jung taught: